php-fig/fig-standards/proposed/extended-coding-style-guide.md

 - There MUST be one space between the closing parenthesis and the opening brace
 - The structure body MUST be indented once
-- The closing brace MUST be on the next line after the body
+- The closing brace MUST be on the next line after the body.
+In case of an `if-elseif-else` or `try-catch-finally` structure having two or more blocks this rule only applies to the last block

 The body of each structure MUST be enclosed by braces.
 This standardizes how the structures look and reduces the likelihood of introducing errors as new